Russ Harvey Consulting - Computer and Internet Services

 Posting on Social Media Sites

-People sometimes post things on Facebook or other social media (or reveal them to strangers over the phone) without thinking about the consequences.
+People casually post things on social media or reveal them to strangers without thinking about the consequences.

-Facebook and Google knows more about you than your family and friends do and they never forget.
+Facebook and Google already know more about you than your family and friends do (and they never forget).

 Information that allows you to recover a lost password should be something you remember, but strangers can't know.
 That security is lost if you post that information on social media.